ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 ### Caveats with Smaller Models [](#caveats-with-smaller-models)

-While pruning and knowledge distillation can also enhance a modelâ€™s generalization performance, these techniques are not primary or effective ways of reducing overfitting.
+While pruning and knowledge distillation can also enhance a model's generalization performance, these techniques are not primary or effective ways of reducing overfitting.